raisedDeadWizard/QuidProQuo/README.md

 ## Credits

-This game was created through the efforts of Tyler Comisk, Jagr Krtanjek, Evan Kozierok, Alexa Spaventa, Thomas Brusilovsky, and Jacob Brkowitz at the 2019 Games 4 Social Impact game jam.
+This game was created through the efforts of Tyler Comisky, Jagr Krtanjek, Evan Kozierok, Alexa Spaventa, Thomas Brusilovsky, and Jacob Brkowitz at the 2019 Games 4 Social Impact game jam.